Ways to Support & Work Together

 Creative Recess is sustained through shared stewardship, ethical collaboration, and reciprocal exchange.

 There are many ways to support this work — and many ways we might work together — depending on context, capacity, and fit.
+Some people engage primarily through membership or shared practice.
+Others are looking for more direct collaboration.
+Both are welcome.

 How I Work (in Plain Terms)